getodk/central/.github/ISSUE_TEMPLATE/patch_release.md

 > Optional section: skip it if no `central-backend` changes are included in the patch.

-- [ ] Check out the `central-backend`'s hotfix branch, cherry-pick the commits for the patch from `master` onto it, and push the branch.
+- [ ] Check out the `central-backend` hotfix branch for the patch (create it from the previous release tag if it doesn't exist), cherry-pick the commits for the patch from `master` onto it, and push the branch.
 - [ ] 🔎 Verify the cherry-picked commits on the hotfix branch match what's expected for the patch.
 - [ ] Create a GitHub release on the tip of the hotfix branch.
   - Tag: `v*.*.*` (no pre-release suffix).